pabloroxo/pabloroxo/README.md

 ## Languages

 - Portuguese: Native
-- English: Advanced
+- English: B2
-- Spanish: Advanced
+- Spanish: B2
-- French: Basic
+- French: A1
 - Cyrillic: Know the alphabet and some words and sentences, after living in Kyiv (Ukraine), for one month in 2018 as a tourist

 ## Tech Skills (bold items: bigger experience)